 But even if you are not at the venue, just knowing how fast the cars are travelling is enough to make you respect what the drivers are doing.
 Understanding that they are going several times faster than you will most likely ever drive yourself, surrounded by others doing the exact same thing, can be a powerful thing to think about, considering they really are risking their lives in the process.

-As the drivers are going so fast and with so many other drivers around them, every race is a chance for things to go wrong.
+As the drivers are going so fast and with so many other drivers around them, there is always the possibility that something will go wrong.
 Although health and safety has come a long way due to past incidents and the overall advancement of technology, there are still inevitable crashes that can pose a real danger to the drivers and the fans too.
 This adds another level of excitement to the sport.

-Although other motorsports involve crashes, NASCAR is famous for providing some of the most spectacular ones.
+Although other motorsports have crashes too, NASCAR is famous for providing some of the most spectacular ones.
 This is partly due to the speed the cars are driving at, but also just the competitive nature of the drivers, and the way the cars are made.
-With the cars all essentially being the same spec, the level playing field means that there is very little room for error.
+With the cars all essentially being the same spec, the (almost) level playing field means that there is very little room for error.

 This puts the bulk of the work on the part of the driver, as it is their skills and abilities that will set them apart from the other drivers.
-The reaction times, levels of concentration and control of the car is what makes the best the best in NASCAR, as the car can only provide them with so much power and stability.
-Thus, fans value the skill needed to beat the rest of the grid in a race.
+The reaction times, levels of concentration and control of the car is what makes some drivers the best in NASCAR, as the car can only provide them with so much power and stability.
+So, fans value the skill needed to beat the rest of the grid in a race.

 People Love Drama

-As with all sports, there are other small reasons aside from the main ones that attract more and more people to watch it every year.
-One of these for NASCAR is the drama off the track.
+As with all sports, there are other small reasons aside from the main ones I listed above that attract people to watch NASCAR every year.
+One of these is the drama off the track.
 Teams and drivers often end up in feuds and arguments over what happened in the race, and the media can take hold of it and blow it up into a major story.

 People love drama, and so fans get excited to see things boiling over on the sidelines.
 In the past there have been fist fights and shouting matches, and that has become part of the sport.
 It is all down to a shared passion for winning that everyone involved in NASCAR has.
 This makes it a magnet for fights and fallouts, and some people love to keep up with the racing gossip.